back to the MAIN INDEX

 Blah blah... they beat about the bush,

-And they fool you, letting you even feel satisfied.
+And they fool you, making you even feel happy.

 To accept their ideas,